TatianaTylosky/launch-your-first-website/guide.md

 Around any element are 3 layers of space: 1) padding, 2) border, and 3) margin.
 Increasing padding increases the distance between your element and its border.
 Increasing  a margin adds more space outside of your element's border.

 Using em: Ems are a unit of measure that isn't fixed like inches or centimeters.
-A centimenter is the same width anywhere in the world, ems are relative to the current font size.
+A centimeter is the same width anywhere in the world, ems are relative to the current font size.
 What's the current font size?
 That's dependent on your computer's browser.
 For most computer browsers, an "em" is equal to 16px.
 It's best practice to use ems in web development because it's common for content to be viewed on several different devices -- cell phones, tablets, desktop computers, even smart watches.
 Using ems makes it easier to adapt the content for each screen.

 Negative measurements: You're using a negative margin to bring two elements closer together than the standard margin given.